-From a critical review of the counter-terrorism initiative Prevent to the celebration of linguistic diversity, the collection broadens the conversation on community cohesion on both on a regional and national level.
+From a critical review of the counter-terrorism initiative Prevent to the celebration of linguistic diversity, the collection broadens the conversation on community cohesion both on a regional and national level.

 Five months after the publication of On Cohesion, we brought together some of the authors to reflect on developments in the months since publication.
 Along with academics, local policymakers and civil servants, Kate Gilmore, the UN Deputy High Commissioner for Human Rights, joined the event.

 Read and download the full On Cohesion publication (.pdf).